 - Salt prime rib from one hour to up to five days prior to cooking and serving your prime rib.
 Once salted, wrap tightly in plastic wrap and refrigerate until an hour prior to cooking.

-- An hour prior to cooking, remove prime rib from refrigerator, unwrap and place, bone side down, on a roasting pan fitted with a roasting rack and allow to reach room temperature.
+- An hour prior to cooking, remove prime rib from refrigerator, unwrap and place, bone side down, on a roasting pan and allow to reach room temperature.
+If cooking a boneless roast, place onto a roasting rack inside the roasting pan.
 At this point add pepper or other seasonings, if using.

 - Place on a carving board for slicing and serve.